 Does that sound familiar?
 If it does, let me assure you, you’re not alone.
 In fact, according to a 2014 study by the University of Scranton 92% of people DON’T achieve their New Year’s resolutions.
 That’s an overwhelming number of us, right?
 The good news is, through some simple changes, you can be part of the 8% that do.
-In the last 8 years I’ve visited the Grand Canyon, been to the top of the Empire State Building, toured a number of The Lord Of The Rings locations in New Zealand including Hobbiton, made the switch from employee to entrepreneur, created a business helping others to build a life they love and crossed the number 1 item off my bucket list, visiting Boston.
+In the last 8 years I’ve visited the Grand Canyon, been to the top of the Empire State Building.
+I’ve also toured a number of The Lord Of The Rings locations in New Zealand including Hobbiton.
+I made the switch from employee to entrepreneur, created a business helping others to build a life they love.
+I crossed the number 1 item off my bucket list, visiting Boston.
 Before this year is over, I’ll be spending some time working and playing in Hawaii.

 How have I achieved all this?
-I figured out the secret to success is as simple as taking consistent action on your dreams and now I’d like to share with you my 5 simple ways to take action every day so that you can do the same:
+I figured out the secret to success is as simple as taking consistent action on your dreams.
+Now I’d like to share with you my 5 simple ways to take action every day so that you can do the same.